 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

-About Gunung Bromo
+About Mount Bromo

-Gunung Bromo is an amazing place, you’ll start by driving up and then when you go down into the valley where the Bromo crater is.
+Mt Bromo is an amazing place, you’ll start by driving up and then go down into the valley where the Bromo crater is.
 You’ll feel transported into another world.
 Everything here is so different from what’s around it.
 The valley is actually a 10 km large crater, the one of the now-extinct Tengger Volcano, hence the surprisingly lunar scenery.

-The climb to Gunung Bromo is easy, the volcano is not that high, and a stairway has been built, you can even hire a horse if you don’t feel like walking.
+Climbing Mount Bromo is easy, the volcano is not that high, and a stairway has been built, you can even hire a horse if you don’t feel like walking.
 Be careful when you’re up there, there are no security railings and it can get really crowded.

-Another good part of the Gunung Bromo experience is watching the sun rises over it.
-From the viewpoint at the top of Mount Penanjankan, you’ll be able to see all the volcanoes and mountains around, the sight there is just spectacular.
+Another good part of the Mount Bromo experience is watching the sun rises over it.
+From the viewpoint at the top of Mount Penanjakan, you’ll be able to see all the volcanoes and mountains around, the sight there is just spectacular.
 The only down point is that it gets crowded, especially during holidays and weekends.
-You’ll also be able to see the very active Genung Semeru, a 3676 meters high volcano and the highest peak in Java.
+For something less crowded, you can head to King Kong Hill instead.

 The legends of Gunung Bromo

 Legend has it that the Tengger Crater was dug up by a giant who wanted to impress a princess.